 Common Stock Repurchases.
-We may repurchase shares of Yum China common stock under a program authorized by our board of directors from time to time in open market or privately negotiated transactions, including block trades, accelerated share repurchase transactions and the use of Rule 10b5-1 trading plans.
-Shares repurchased are included in treasury stock in the financial statements.
+We may repurchase shares of Yum China common stock under a program authorized by our board of directors from time to time in open market or, subject to applicable regulatory requirements, through privately negotiated transactions, block trades, accelerated share repurchase transactions and the use of Rule 10b5-1 trading plans.
+Shares repurchased are included in treasury stock in the financial statements until they are retired.
+When repurchased shares are retired, the Company's accounting policy is to allocate the excess of the repurchase price over the par value of shares acquired between Additional paid-in capital and Retained earnings.
+The amount allocated to Additional paid-in capital is based on the value of Additional paid-in capital per share outstanding at the time of retirement and the number of shares to be retired.
+Any remaining amount is allocated to Retained earnings.
+In connection with the Primary Conversion, all shares repurchased and included in the treasury stock were immediately retired.
 See Note 16 for further information.